Tygs/0bin/docs/.build/html/_sources/en/apache_install.txt

 Apache setup
 =============

-Apache is heavier than Nginx.
+Apache is heavier than :doc:`Nginx <./nginx_install>`.
 But it's also much more famous:

 - more people will be able to help you on forums;
 - your hosting will most probably support Apache;